 Chris, like a feral animal desperate to escape from captivity, finds himself in the center of his cynical life unwilling to love or be loved.
 For the first time, he sees how everything has been in coordination with his lie.

 Memories from his youth taunt him in blistering nightmares and begin to interlace his adult life with his abusive past.
-As he stands face to face with what his lie has become, desperation and shame brings him to a self-shattering realization.
+As he stands face to face with what his lie has become, desperation and shame brings him to a self-shattering realization in the midst of a life threatening tragedy.

 All of this is accompanied by visits from a fantastical yet dark, monstrously ominous Winged Centaur who uproots his entire belief system forcing him to look at the truth.